José Gaspar Rodríguez de Francia: Relationship with the Catholic Church

-Francia inherited the "Patronato Regio" (Regal Patronage) of the Spanish Empire, that was originally given to the colonial viceroys and governors.
-He used this Regal Patronage in a severe way, controlling every aspect of the Catholic Church in Paraguay; however, there is no evidence nor tangible proof that Francia provoked a schism with the Pope.
-At most, Paraguay's isolation, forced both by external pressures and by Francia himself, made it very difficult for the Vatican to establish communications with priests of the country.
+Francia inherited the Patronato Real (Royal Patronage) powers from the Spanish Empire, which was originally given to colonial viceroys and governors.
+He used the Patronato in severely controlling every aspect of the Catholic Church in Paraguay; however, there is no evidence nor tangible proof that Francia provoked a schism with the Pope.
+At most, Paraguay's isolation, forced both by external pressures and by Francia himself, made it very difficult for the Holy See to establish communications with priests of the country.

-Taking the prerogatives of the "Real Patronato" to an extreme, in mid-June 1816, Francia ordered all nighttime processions to be banned except that of Corpus Christi.
+Taking the prerogatives of the Patronato to an extreme, in mid-June 1816 Francia banned all nighttime processions except that of Corpus Christi.
 In 1819, the bishop was persuaded to transfer authority to the vicar-general, and in 1820, friars were secularised.
 On 4 August 1820, all clergy were forced to swear allegiance to the state, and their clerical immunities were withdrawn.
 The four monasteries in the country were nationalised in 1824, with one later demolished and another becoming a parish church.
 The remaining two became an artillery park and barracks, and three convents also became barracks.